marianol/FreshDeliveryDemo/README.md

 1. Go to http://<your-server>/FreshDeliveryDemo/
 1. Enjoy!!!

-## Some lessons learned
-This is just work in progress and should probably be in another file...

 ####How to turn off the chart selector icon for specific charts in JRS
 - In JSS go to the main properties panel and on the Property Expressions select the "…” button.
 - Select Add and for the Property Name use: com.jaspersoft.jasperreports.highcharts.interactive